Foreign Investment in Brazil | A StartBrazil Research Report

 19 investors.
 9 countries.

-The startup investor pathway requires a minimum of BRL 150,000 — roughly $29,000 USD — in an innovative Brazilian company.
+The Startup Investor pathway requires a minimum investment of BRL 150,000 — roughly $29,000 USD — in an innovative Brazilian company.
 Additional criteria apply: the company needs to qualify as innovative, through incubator participation or endorsement by a recognized innovation entity.
 The payoff is direct permanent residency, the same outcome you'd get from a BRL 500,000 company investment.

-The investors who have used it skew heavily toward tech and software.
+The investors who have used the startup pathway skew heavily toward tech and software.
 42% of startup-linked companies operate in Information Technology and Digital Services.
-Custom software development is the single most common activity.
+Custom software development is the single most common activity

 American and European founders, mostly.

 The United States leads with 32% of startup investors, followed by Italy and Portugal at 16% each.
-This profile is almost the inverse of the company pathway, where China dominates.
-Startup investors tend to be internationally mobile Western professionals — founders, tech executives, and entrepreneurs looking for a low-cost permanent residency option with genuine economic substance.
+This profile is almost the inverse of the Company Investor pathway, where China dominates.
+Startup Investors tend to be internationally mobile Western professionals — founders, tech executives, and entrepreneurs looking for a low-cost permanent residency option with genuine economic substance.

 How Much Are They Really Investing?